Lake Huron: Water levels

 The lake fluctuates from month to month with the highest lake levels in October and November.
 The normal high-water mark is 2.00 ft above datum (577.5 ft or 176.0 m).
-In the summer of 1986, Lakes Michigan and Huron reached their highest level at 5.92 ft above datum.
+In the summer of 1986, Lakes Michigan and Huron reached their then highest level at 5.92 ft above datum.
 The high-water records were broken for several months in a row in 2020.